 Steps:

-- Finally, we will see that formula of each of the cells in the column is now showing the correct result.
+• Finally, we will see that the formula of each of the cells in the column is now showing the correct result.

-Method 6: Find Out If There Is Any Hidden Rows or Columns in Excel to Fix the Formula Not Showing the Correct Result
+Fix 6: Finding Out If There Is Any Hidden Rows or Columns to Fix Excel Formula for Not Showing Correct Result

 Sometimes we might accidentally hide the rows and columns that are included in the formula, Excel will take those columns or rows into consideration even if they are hidden and can not be seen.
 So, you might get confused by the result such a formula will generate taking the hidden rows or columns into consideration.
 Let’s see how we can unhide such rows or columns to make them visible again.